wisscot/LaoJi/The Tools of The Trade/git.md

   - git reset 'HEAD@{1}'     this will undo 'reset HEAD' if it was just ran

  4. Reset a single file to a version
-- git checkout file_name    to reset it to HEAD
+- git checkout file_name    to reset it to HEAD (disgard changes)
 - git checkout <node> file_name    reset file to a version

+ 4. Develop locally on a different branch
+ - git checkout -b <local>      to create a new branch
+ - git commit      add commit to local branch
+ - git pull --rebase     do this on mainline
+ - git rebase <mainline>  do this on localbranch, all commit in local branch will be rebased below mainline
+ - git rebase <local>     do this on mainline to fast-forward

  5. Push out
-- git add .
+- git add .    or    git clean
 - git commit -am "message"
 - git push